Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Detailed results on restriction heuristics

-Figure \ref{fig_arcs_heuristics} presents the total number of arcs in the depot BEB scheduling graphs for the extensive formulation (EX), the policy restriction model (PR), and the first (AS1) and second (AS2) restricted models solved in the arc selection algorithm (steps \ref{alg:arc_selection:IP1} and \ref{alg:arc_selection:IP2} of Algorithm \ref{alg:arc_selection}).
-The values are averaged over the complete network instances of Section~\ref{sec:Experiments:large}.
+Figure \ref{fig:arcs_heuristics} presents the total number of arcs in the depot BEB scheduling graphs for the extensive formulation (EX), the policy restriction model (PR), and the first (AS1) and second (AS2) restricted models solved in the arc selection algorithm (steps \ref{alg:arc_selection:IP1} and \ref{alg:arc_selection:IP2} of Algorithm \ref{alg:arc_selection}).
+The values are averaged over the complete network instances of Section \ref{sec:Experiments:large}.
 The fraction of each type of arcs (service arcs $w$, idling arcs $v$, charging arcs $z$) retained in each model is also reported.

-Figure \ref{fig_objective_heuristics} presents the average lower and upper bounds on the objective value of each model solved in the PR and AS algorithms.
+For the same instances, Figure \ref{fig:objective_heuristics} presents the average lower and upper bounds on the objective value of each model solved in the PR and AS algorithms.
 The values are normalized based on the best-known lower bound for each instance.
 Note that time limits of 1.5 hours and 4.5 hours are respectively given to models AS1 and AS2, whereas 6 hours are given to model PR.
 In both the AS and PR algorithms, the warm-started EX model is then solved for two hours.